USDS (USDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDS Historical Price

-According to the latest data gathered on USDS live price page, the current price of USDS is 0.99999USD.
-The circulating supply of USDS(USDS) is 7.64B USDS , giving it a market capitalization of $7.64B.
+According to the latest data gathered on USDS live price page, the current price of USDS is 1.0USD.
+The circulating supply of USDS(USDS) is 8.06B USDS , giving it a market capitalization of $8.06B.

 The USDS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.